knivey/adventofcode/README.md

 AdventOfCode 2020

-Colletion of silly scripts for this silly contest.
+Collection of silly scripts for this silly contest.